 CO2 Controller Setup

-The Day/Night CO2 Monitor and Controller is set by default to 1,000ppm CO2.
-You can change this in the setup.
+The Indoor CO2 Grow Controller is set by default to 1,000ppm CO2.
+However, you can change this in the setup and adjust dependent upon your grow product and environment.
 CO2 controllers will automatically stop powering the tank regulator during the dark period.
 Mount the controller 2-3 feet above the floor of the grow room, or just above the canopy of plant tops as they grow taller.

 Tank Regulator Setup